Sport New Zealand Logo

 So how do we do that?
 How do we practice mental resilience?

 The first way we learned to hold emotions and calm down was as newborns, through games like peek-a-boo.
 You watch their little bodies; there is a little bit of stress when they think we’re gone; then you go boo, and they see you, relax, and calm down.
 In practice, what you’ve just done to your baby is activate a moment of stress and then calm.
+Through play, they’re building resilience skills.

 However, it is important to note that we don’t learn resilience when we’re under too much pressure

 In a way, resilience training similar to fitness training.
 Think about developing cardio or strength through a physical activity, or a targeted training programme to build physical resilience; to do this, you would progressively increase the ‘stressor’ (e.g. the distance you run, or the weight you lift) over time; too much too soon could result in an injury.
-In the same way, developing resilience requires a form of ‘stress management’; to build resilience, we want to increase the stress over time.
-But recent research shows that there is a tipping point, whereby a given amount of stress no longer helps people to increase their resilience.

 And like the risk of injury when over-training in the pursuit of building physical resilience, we can negatively impact psychological resilience when the load we experience is excessive.
-In this case, instead of physical injury, we may see things like burnout, disengagement, or more severe mental health outcomes.
+In this case, instead of physical injury, we may see things like burnout, disengagement, or more severe mental health issues.

 Importantly, how and when we help children to build resilience depends on the individual.
 There’s not a scale like “they’re seven years old, and that will be seven minutes of stress”.
 As with physical resilience, we all develop psychological resilience at different rates, depending on factors that are inherent to us (like our personality and mental health) and external factors (such as our environment).
+As such, context-appropriate solutions, accounting for the individual and their environment, are required when trying to develop resilient athletes.

 Call it ‘overbearing’, ‘over-nurturing’, ‘lawn-mower parenting’ — but what we know is that, in this day and age, there is an increased prevalence in parenting styles (when compared to previous generations of parenting styles) which, over time, reduce young people’s exposure to moments of tolerable stress.
-Could this lack of exposure, in the long-run, cause children to lack resilience and produce negative mental health outcomes for future generations?
-It’s just a changing environment and so, as parents, we have to become more aware of opportunities to help children build mental resilience.

 Read: Using sport to help forge resilience

 The ‘glitches’ discussed earlier underpin a lot of the conflict and turbulence we see in adolescent relationships with their peers, family, and parents.
 And with conflict comes moments of stress, which, in turn, requires resilience to self-regulate the emotional response.
-As an adult, it’s worth continuing to frame these moments as opportunities to develop resilience — asking yourself “Is this stress tolerable?”.
+As an adult, it’s worth continuing to frame these moments as opportunities to develop resilience and coping strategies — asking yourself “Is this stress tolerable?”.

-Of course, this can sometimes be extremely hard for parent when they are caught in the conflict, but is a valuable form of support for young people who are themselves learning new coping mechanisms during periods of profound hormonal and emotional change — and can reinforce our construction of strong relationships with those young people in the long-run.
+Of course, this can sometimes be extremely hard for parent when they are caught in the conflict, but is a valuable form of social support for young people who are themselves learning new coping mechanisms during periods of profound hormonal and emotional change — and can reinforce our construction of strong relationships with those young people in the long-run.

 We know that young people want to play sport to be with their mates, have fun, and be challenged.
 But there are so many moments in sport — teamwork, building relationship skills, learning to compete, win, and lose on the sports field — which layer into building resilience.